Ural-Yunusbaev/HARVI/README.md

 ### Usage

-<pre>./ibdmig.py 22 ibdmig.list mapfile.bim</pre>

-There are 2 ways to start:
+There are 2 ways to start GDI:

-1) type
+To integrate Beagle3 and PCADMIX files type
 <pre>./gdi.py 22 individuals.list PathToBeagleFiles PathToPCADMIXFiles</pre>
-to integrate Beagle3 and PCADMIX files;

-2) type
+To integrate Beagle3, PCADMIX, VEP and CADD files type
 <pre>./gdi.py 22 individuals.list PathToBeagleFiles PathToPCADMIXFiles PathToVEPFiles PathToCADDFiles</pre>
-to integrate Beagle3, PCADMIX, VEP and CADD files,

 were
 22 - chromosomes number
 individuals.list - individuals list

-Run using example files
+Test run using example files
 <pre>./gdi.py 1 oneindividual.list IN IN IN IN</pre>